-1. Apply to graduate with the online Graduate Degree Application Form Applications will NOT be accepted after the deadlines listed here.
+1. Apply to graduate with the online Graduate Degree Application Form

+Applications will NOT be accepted after the deadlines listed here.
 Once a deadline has passed the student will need to make an application for the next application period.
-PhD degree applicants will be charged a dissertation fee within a week of submitting the degree application.
-A new application form is necessary if the student does not complete all requirements for the degree by the dates listed; however the fee is a one-time payment.
+A new application form is necessary if the student does not complete all requirements for the degree by the dates listed.